Resident Assistant (RA) on Duty

-Before leaving campus, all students must sign out on Boardingware and have their sign out approved.
-The must also sign in upon returning using the iPad situated in each dorm.
+Before leaving campus, all students must sign out on REACH and have their sign out approved.
+They must also sign in upon returning using the iPad situated in each dorm.
 Students must sign in even if they plan on leaving again.
 Students may go to Mr. Sub or the convenience store across the street.
-This does not require a permission (unless you are on Gating - please refer to the section Discipline).
+This does not require a permission (unless you are restricted from sign outs).

 Sign-outs to the home of another student or friend will be allowed if the parent/adult contacts the RA or Dean on duty to confirm the invitation, and that there will be adult supervision.

 Signing out/in is very important to help us keep students safe.
 Therefore, failure to sign out or in will be treated seriously and students will be given appropriate consequences.

 Students may spend the night off campus when there is no school the next day.
-Only the Dean can approve these sign outs.
+Only the Head Dean can approve these sign outs.
 An overnight sign-out requires the following the day before the sign out: